Center for Digital Transformation

 Competition with the Platform Owner: A Quantitative-empirical Study of Mobile-App-Platforms (2021 - 2024)

-The aim of the research project is to address this gap by studying the factors that explain market entries by the platform owner.
+Funded by the German Research Foundation DFG, the aim of this research project is to understand the factors that explain market entries by big platforms.
 The goal is to examine the relationship between the characteristics of individual ecosystem niches (e.g. the quality of the complements, the innovation performance) and the market entry by the platform owner.
 In order to achieve this goal, a quantitative-empirical study will be conducted in the context of the mobile app platforms Apple iOS and Google An-droid.
-The iOS and Android ecosystems will be divided into market niches in a systematic proce-dure.
+The iOS and Android ecosystems will be divided into market niches in a systematic procedure.
 A comprehensive data set on market entries will be built up for the period 2008 to 2020.

 Fortschrittsbarometer Digitale Transformation Heilbronn-Franken (2020 - 2024)